Nyx (Marvel Comics): Fictional character biography

 Nyx was born in the pure emptiness and was one of the Olympians who were once worshiped as gods by the Greeks, as she was worshiped as the Goddess of the Night and the Darkness.
 At some point, she gave birth to her children Hypnos, Oizys, and the twins Dolos and Apate.
 Due to her malevolent nature, Zeus imprisoned Nyx in such a manner that she would remain trapped until "the sun was parted from the earth," and hid the Night Shards within her soul in three secret places throughout the Universe.

 During Avengers: No Surrender, where the Elder of the Universe, Grandmaster and the Challenger, fought each other, the Earth was removed from its orbit and it was returned at the end of the game, but its removal ended Nyx's containment.
 In revenge, she sought out to bring an eternal night throughout the Universe, even on planets with multiple suns and bases contained within suns.
 She took her revenge on the Olympians and with the help of her children, they killed all of the Olympian gods, including Zeus after retrieving information about her hidden Night Shards.
 However, Zeus threatened and promised to her that his son, Hercules and the "Avengers of the Wronged" would avenge him.

-She was then approached by Hercules, Scarlet Witch, Vision, Hulk, Hawkeye, Rocket Raccoon, Voyager, Monica Rambeau and eventually Conan.Nyx retrieved her Shards of Night from Nightmare, Lord Librarian, and the Hyborian Age, but at the cost of her children's life.
+She was then approached by Hercules, Scarlet Witch, Vision, Hulk, Hawkeye, Rocket Raccoon, Voyager, Monica Rambeau and eventually Conan.
+Nyx retrieved her Shards of Night from Nightmare, Lord Librarian, and the Hyborian Age, but at the cost of her children's life.
 After that, with the help of the Cosmic Being, Euphoria, she arrived to her final destination in Long Island, where the One Above All's House of Ideas was.
 Vision made it through the door entrance of the House of Ideas to stop her from wiping out the existence.
 During her fight with Vision, he used the powers of the House and with his imagination, constructed many heroes to battle Nyx.
 She was then killed by Vision by burning her into flames, causing her to be disintegrated.

+Sometime later, the global nights that was caused by Knull's and Varnae's invasions revived Nyx and restored her full power, and so she went to Antarctica where its natural darkness let her revive her children.
+They ambushed Hercules, Thor, and Loki, who sought them out, but they were cast into the Land Without Suns.
+Zeus was also imprisoned there, and the pair decided to give rise to a race of dark gods to conquer the universe.
+However, Hercules showed her that the plane was the domain she longed for.
+Nyx decided to stay there and build worlds, cities, kingdoms, and temples full of people who are lovers, and poets.
+She disintegrated Apate and Oizys as those worlds would not need the things they represented.
+She spared Hypnos so he can leave with Thor and Hercules to serve as her eyes and ears of the affairs of Gods and Heroes in the universe.